Phase Noise in RF and Microwave Amplifiers: Analysis and design rules

-It was clear since the early time of electronics that two or more amplifiers (vacuum lamps) can be connected in parallel to increase the available power.
-From our standpoint we can define a \emph{parallel amplifier} as an amplifier network in which $m$ amplifier cells of the same gain share equally the burden of delivering the desired output power.
-Advantage can be taken from the appropriate choice of the power splitter and combiner used to couple the cells.
-The push-pull configuration uses $180^\circ$ junctions.
-This type of symmetry suppresses the even-order harmonic distortion, which is most appreciated in audio applications.
-The balanced amplifier \cite[Sec.~11.4]{Pozar:microwave-engineering:3ed} uses the symmetry of the $90^\circ$ junction to improve input and output impedance matching.
-The distributed amplifier \cite[Sec.~11.4]{Pozar:microwave-engineering:3ed}, preferred when a wide frequency range is to be achieved at any cost, uses a series of taps in a delay line to put the cells at work.
+A \emph{parallel amplifier} (PA) as an amplifier network in which $m$ amplifier cells of the same gain share equally the burden of delivering the desired output power.
+Several configurations are possible.
+The push-pull configuration uses $180^\circ$ junctions, which suppresses the even-order harmonic distortion, appreciated in audio applications.
+The balanced amplifier \cite{Pozar:microwave-engineering:3ed} uses $90^\circ$ junction to improve input and output impedance matching.
+The distributed amplifier \cite{Pozar:microwave-engineering:3ed}, preferred when a wide frequency range is to be achieved at any cost, uses a series of taps in a delay line to put the cells at work.

 For the sake of analysis simplification, we assume that \begin{itemize} \item the cells are equal, and have voltage gain $A$, input and output impedance $R_0$ and noise figure $F$, \item the input power-splitter and the output power-combiner are loss-free\footnote{In the case of the distributed amplifiers, it is conceptually impossible that all cells handle the same power.
-Yet this hypothesis helps to understand.} and impedance matched to $R_0$. \end{itemize} Accordingly, the PA gain is equal to the gain $A$ of a cell, and the compression power is $m$ times the compression power of one cell.
-With our hypotheses the PA looks like the amplifier of Fig.~\ref{fig:4schemes}\,D, where only two cells are shown.
+Yet this hypothesis helps to understand.} and impedance matched to $R_0$. \end{itemize} Accordingly, the gain is equal to the gain $A$ of a cell, and the compression power is $m$ times the compression power of one cell.

 Denoting with $P_0$ the input power, the power at the input of each cell is $P_0/m$.
 Consequently the white phase noise is

 at the output of each cell, and